 Damian Hall went from his first half marathon 10 years ago, aged 35, to representing GB five years later and is now a record-breaking ultrarunner and UKA coach.
 He’s placed on the podium at the Spine Race, Dragon’s Back Race and the most recent UK Ultra Trail Championships.
 Internationally he’s placed in the top 10 in five Ultra-Trail World Tour races, including 5th at Ultra-Trail du Mont-Blanc and 2nd at Mozart 100.
 In the UK he’s set numerous records/Fastest Known Times, including on the Pennine Way, South West Coast Path, South Wales Traverse and Paddy Buckley Round.
 He’s a parent of two, an occasional journalist, a vegan and his lifestyle is verified carbon negative by Our Carbon.
 He loves bimbles, lumps and tea.

 Sabrina Verjee was introduced to off road running when she started adventure racing.
 She has adventure raced all over the world in many different teams of different nationalities.
 She started ultra-running in 2015 finishing first female in her first ultra the Grand Tour of Skiddaw.
 Since then she has enjoyed racing and been highly successful in the longer ultras including, The Dragon’s Back and The Spine Race.
-Last summer she broke her own ladies Pennine Way Fastest Known Time and in June 2021 she set the Fastest Known Time for the Wainwright’s Round which is an incredible 525km with over 36,000m ascent!!
+She broke her own ladies Pennine Way Fastest Known Time in 2020 and in June 2021 she set the Fastest Known Time for the Wainwright’s Round which is an incredible 525km with over 36,000m ascent!!
+In 2022, she was first female in the formidable Tor Des Geants 330km, one of her best results to date.
 When she is not out on the fells, Sabrina is a very busy small animal vet with her own independent veterinary practice in Carnforth.

 Galen didn’t like running.
 After defaulting into running by what kit was at hand and a desire to be in a shape other than round, everything changed after completing his first ultramarathon.
 He developed a passion that would lead him to take on races that challenged both physically and mentally, like the Tor des Geants and Dragons Back Race.
 Galen has an eagerness for the long ultras, long days out in the mountains and seeing where the limits are.
 In 2019 Galen won the Dragon’s Back Race, setting a new record!
 He placed 2nd in the Tor des Geants in 2018 and 2019, one of the toughest mountain races in Europe.
+He had an incredible 2022 season of races with wins in the Swiss Peaks Trail 360km, Cervino Matterhorn Ultra 170km and Dolomiti Extreme 100km.
 After a long day in the mountains, his favourite post-activity event is a pint and a coffee, preferably at a refuge where he doesn’t share any common language – not hard; he only speaks passable English!
 He’s overwhelmed often by his two young boys and works with his wife in their paediatric therapy clinic.

 Jo has been a runner for a long time.
 She moved up to ultra-running in 2013 after coming second in the Marathon des Sables (and is still the highest placed British female).